 Minimizes Pressure Ulcers

-This metric indicates the percent of long-term residents which developed new or worsened pressure ulcers.
-We have found that pressure ulcers are a solid indicator of quality of care.
+This is is a measure of the percent of long-term care patients who have pressure ulcers.
+We have found that pressure ulcers are a great indicator of quality of care.

 Minimizes Serious Falls